-Section 1 INTRODUCTION
+Section 1: INTRODUCTION

-- Commercial Driver License Tests
+- Commercial driver license tests

-- Driver Disqualifications
+- Driver disqualifications

-- Other Safety Rules
+- Other safety rules

-There is a federal requirement that each state have minimum standards for the licensing of commercial drivers.
+There is a federal requirement that each state has minimum standards for the licensing of commercial drivers.

 This manual provides driver license testing information for drivers who wish to have a commercial driver license (CDL).
 This manual does NOT provide information on all the federal and state requirements needed before you can drive a commercial motor vehicle (CMV).
 You may have to contact your state driver licensing authority for additional information.